What’s in Bloom R thru Z

 Catalina® Midnight Blue can really add a blue accent to your shade garden.
 It is an early, long blooming series, has excellent heat tolerance, loves the shade, and makes a great, low-maintenance ground cover.

 About all you need to do for these plants is apply fertilizer and compost on garden beds to help ensure the best possible performance.

-Location: the Entry Garden and Fountain Garden (2016)
+Location: near the Memorial Arch and Fountain Garden (2017)

 Tight on space, but love to grow vegetable crops?
 Try growing vining crops on trellises: The plants are more exposed to sunlight and air, so they are less troubled by mildew and other diseases.
 And since most of the fruits dangle off the ground, they are less susceptible to rotting.

 Many melons can thrive on a trellis.
 But because they’re heavy, you’ll need to support them with cotton or nylon slings

 Location: Visit our Heirloom Vegetable Garden to see this great space-saving trellis idea in action as well as other handy practices such as raised beds and container crops.
 We use cattle panels that we curve from one raised bed to another for our trellises.(2015)

 Verbena Meteor Shower has good looks AND personality.
 Its lollipop lilac blooms on deep green foliage shoot upright.

 Verbena Meteor Shower is a fun plant for landscapes and containers.
 A truly compact form of upright verbenas, it does not require deadheading to continue its blooms, and it is heat and drought tolerant.
 It is extremely low maintenance and attracts birds, butterflies, and bees.

 Location: by the pond and the fish at the bottom of the walk around the Boulder Garden (2016)